 - 3 pairs of athletic shorts (1 for sleeping)

 - 2 1 skirts.
-I originally packed one skirt and then had a long one custom-made in Hoi An.
+I originally packed one skirt and then had a long one custom-made in Hoi An, Vietnam.
 I had grand visions of prancing around temples in Southeast Asia in a flowing skirt.
 Nope, totally impractical: dragging a heavy skirt through dust was the last thing I wanted to do in the humidity.
 The long skirt sat in my backpack for a few months until I finally got rid of it in Bali.
 It was way too bulky, and I never wore it.
 An expensive lesson.

 - 2 rompers.
 These were also custom-made in Hoi An.
 Unlike the long skirt, these were worth the investment.
 Since the backpacking scene in Southeast Asia was so casual, I got away with these as my default “going out” outfits.
 I received compliments about the fit from complete strangers – a nice ego boost.
 Thank you, Kimmy Tailor.